tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 }
 ```

-If you're redesigning an existing project, it makes sense to pay attention to the class names (e.g. `fl-sm`, `space-fl-3xs`) since you'll be pruning out static values and you might want to use regex to distinguigh these from your shiny new fluid ones.
-See this step for more info(xxx).

-#### Code your thing using these values

-Use grid and flexbox whenever you can.
+/ improve code:

+-   change space-fl to simply fl?
+-   unify lg - l ?

+The `fl` stands for `fluid`, I took it from Chris.

-The new classes should be available in your IDE's autocomplete: in VSCode I can type in `p-sp` and press `ctrl + space` and I get a list of all the fluid padding values.
-Same for any other spacing category like gap and 'spacing'.
+With this setup, new classes should show up in your IDE's autocomplete: try typing `p-spa` somewhere as a class and pressing your `autocomplete` shortcut (I have it on `ctrl + space` in VSCode).
+You should see a list of all the fluid padding values.
+Same for any other spacing category like `gap`, `spacing` and `margin`.
 Same for font sizes.

-You'll be working a lot with paddings and gaps.

-More peeking coming.
-You'll look at your Figma designs see a padding value of `24` and wonder if thats `space-fl-m` or `space-fl-l`.
-That's natural.
-I wondered a lot.
+Now, if You're starting a fresh project, You are ready to code it with entirely fluid spacing and typography!

-#### (If redesigning an existing project) Find and replace static values with fluid ones
+#### If you're redesigning an existing project

+-   replace static values with fluid ones

-Search through all your files and go through text sizes, paddings, margins, spacings, etc. Instead of typing in each padding-variation (pt, pb, p-, px-, py) and doing the same for margin, etc., I wrote this regex that covers a lot (but not all) cases:
+I wrote a regex for finding most (but not all) of the standard Tailwind spacing classes, mostly to keep my regex muscles from atrophying.

 `[\s"']([mp]|gap|space)-?\w?-\d`

-To do it like this, you might have to enable regex in your IDE's searchbar (there's a little button on the right in VSCode).
+To use this, paste it into the searchbar where you search through all your files at once (`cmd + shift + f` in VSCode).
+For it to work, You might have to turn on regex (there's a little button that says `.*` on the right of the searchbar itself in VSCode).

-Beware: this regex relies on the fact that my fluid class names begin with a letter while those of tailwind begin with a digit (that’s the “\d” in the above regex)).
+Without this, You would have to type in each padding-variation (pt, pb, p-, px-, py) and do the same for margin, etc.

 ## Outro

+### Why such a guide

 Hope you enjoyed, learned, or killed some time!

 I haven't found many guides like this while I was redesigning my site.
 Utopia doesn't seem like rocket science now that I know how it works, but it did take me several hours to get a grip on all the concepts and figure out a way how to actually work with them.

-Basic how-to instructions are buried in some of their blog articles.
+I kind of fear that they intentionally didn't give basic how-to instructions.
+Because they're experiences designers and they know things lose they're purpose if they're simplified in this form.
+Designing is a messy business.
+Let's keep it that way.

+What I hope is to get my name out there, to maybe get some feedback on this workflow, and to maybe get a person or two into design systems, because they can be pretty cool.

-I could have used a step-by-step guide like this.
-I'd be elated if it saved anybody some time or frustration.
+I could have used a few more step-by-step instructions like this.
+But I don't know.
+Anyway, if this saves even one person from eternal damnation, I'd be pretty satisfied. some time or frustration.

 ### Disclaimers and goodbye

 This is one workflow of many.
 It might be embarrassingly simplistic to some.
 It got the job done for me.

 I'm on Twitter (xxx twitter).
 Let me know your utopian workflows.
 Give some feedback.
 Say hi, for goodness' sake, don't be shy!
 And especially, let me know if you got stuck, peeved or if you want more!

+---

+Thank You, my wonderful editors!

 ---